7 Most Useful Root Apps for High Performance

-So you have rooted your phone, then you’re probably looking for special apps which can only be used on a rooted device.
-No matter, whether you have small Android phone or big size tablet, most of the root applications need very few requirements to run them, and operate them correctly.
-Root actually opens the door to get access to real power of the device by revoking the system permissions from the phone, so apps can access it directly.
+So you have rooted your phone, then you’re probably looking for special apps that can only be used on a rooted device.
+No matter, whether you have a small Android phone or big size tablet, most of the root applications need very few requirements to run them and operate them correctly.
+Root actually opens the door to get access to the real power of the device by revoking the system permissions from the phone, so apps can access it directly.
 Watch below video to know about some advantages, and cons of rooting a device.

-There are tons of magic root application, through which one can improve the device performance, and usability to greater extent, and to desire level.
-With high performance, we have listed few apps to mange all system, and user apps very effectively to save phone storage, and RAM too.
-Basically, using these listed apps, you can tune your phone or device to high performance, and to give great productivity.
+There are tons of magic root application, through which one can improve the device performance, and usability to a greater extent, and to desire level.
+With high performance, we have listed few apps to manage all system, and user apps very effectively to save phone storage and RAM too.
+Basically, using these listed apps, you can tune your phone or device to high performance, and give great productivity.

+Even though, the root tradition has declined in past years.
+Still rooting helps to get most of our smartphones.
+Basically, it opens a door to tons of opportunities.
+Through you can manage your phone smartly.
+Make it better in all aspects.
+You have access to the core-functionalities and turn them all in your favor.
+Most importantly, rooting helps a lot when it comes to customization and performance tweaks.
+In order to implement performance tweaks, you must have some extraordinary permissions like root access.
+And once you obtain this, you can do a lot more with your phone.
+So let’s start the list:

 1# Link2SD

-One of most power application for root users.
-It allows you to manage system, and user apps very conveniently.
-You can easily move installed apps from phone’s memory to external storage, and vice verse.
+One of the most powerful applications for root users.
+It allows you to manage the system, and user apps very conveniently.
+You can easily move installed apps from the phone’s memory to external storage, and vice verse.

 It also allows to freeze, remove, and add system application to save internal storage, and free your RAM.

-Apart, you can turn SD to internal memory through this app.
+Apart, you can turn SD into internal memory through this app.
 To do it, follow the guide → How to Increase Internal Memory of Phone using Link2SD

 2# No-frills CPU Control

-Its time to configure the performance of the device.
-This tiny apps allow user to take control of CPU of device manually.
+It’s time to configure the performance of the device.
+This small application allows the user to take control of CPU of the device manually.

 That means you can own set the speed of CPU through selecting different clock frequencies.
-Also one can set the available governors. →For high performance,and stability, we recommend to set the “Max CPU frequency” to highest value available there, and under “Available governors” select the “performance”.
+Also one can set the available governors. →For high performance, and stability, we recommend to set the “Max CPU frequency” to highest value available there, and under “Available governors” select the “performance”.

-Check the “Set on boot” box, the apply.
+Check the “Set on boot” box, the application.
 Instantly you’ll see a boot in your device performance, it will be visible in all aspect.

 3# Titanium Backup Pro

 This app is listed on our list just because of one reason or simply it’s one feature.
-The feature I’m talking about is backup.
+The feature I’m talking about is back up.
 The app allows to →backup apps and game with their respective data.

 No other root app is available which can do the same with high surety to restore them completely.
-So that means, once you backup the game, after restoring it you’ll be at the same stage or level where you left it before.
+So that means, once you back up the game, after restoring it you’ll be at the same stage or level where you left it before.

 For non-root user, visit our backup guide to back up apps, and game with their data.